Working from home is a privilege, not a right

 The other piece of working remote is having management on board.
 This seems like a duh but I had a conversation once with a manager about flying some remote folks in for PI Planning.
 Basically he said, “well they chose to be remote so they just need to deal with the cost of being remote.”
 I disagree.
 If we as a company chose to allow them to work fully remote (i.e. not your random WFH because I’m getting a new dishwasher installed) then we chose to bear that cost, too.
 And that includes flying them in for things because: individuals and interactions over processes and tools.

 So there are two different pieces here – occasional work from home and it’s productivity impact and true telecommuting that requires other costs to both the company and employee.
-Let’s use our best judgement and organize around expectations with our teams and management.
+Let’s use our best judgement and organize around expectations with our teams and management (it’s up to management to trust employees, too).
 Let’s not act as though this privilege is a right or we may end up like Yahoo employees did – in the office, all the time.

 agile collaboration corporate natalie warnert productivity remote worker scrum team team teamwork telecommute work from home